Poorchop/hexchat-scripts/README.md

 /unfollow &lt;nick&gt;

 #### [hexchat-livestreamer.py] (hexchat-livestreamer.py)
+*This script requires the [Exec](http://hexchat.readthedocs.org/en/latest/addons.html#exec) plugin, which must be selected from the HexChat installer during installation*

 Automatically launch a Twitch.TV stream via Livestreamer when the corresponding channel is joined in HexChat.
 [Livestreamer] (http://livestreamer.tanuki.se/) must be installed for this script to work correctly.